ferrumnet/gateway-backend/app/models/README.md

 A `schema` is defined using `mongoose.Schema` with the following fields:

-- rpcUrl: String type with default empty string.
-Represents the RPC URL for the network.
-- fundManager: String type with default empty string.
-Represents the fund manager.
-- fiberRouter: String type with default empty string.
-Possibly a router specific to FIBER protocol.
-- router: String type with default empty string.
-A generic router address.
-- foundryTokenAddress: String type with default empty string.
-Represents the token address associated with the foundry.
-- forgeContractAddress: String type with default empty string.
-Address of the forge contract.
-- forgeFundManager: String type with default empty string.
-Fund manager specific to the forge contract.
-- weth: String type with default empty string.
-Represents the wrapped Ether address in the network.
-- aggregateRouterContractAddress: String type with default empty string.
-Address of the aggregate router contract.
-- createdAt: Date type with default value of the current date.
-Stores the creation timestamp of the record.
+- **rpcUrl**: A string field to store the RPC URL.
+Default value is an empty string.
+- **fundManager**: A string field to store the fund manager's information.
+Default value is an empty string.
+- **fiberRouter**: A string field to store the fiber router information.
+Default value is an empty string.
+- **router**: A string field to store the router information.
+Default value is an empty string.
+- **foundryTokenAddress**: A string field to store the foundry token address.
+Default value is an empty string.
+- **forgeContractAddress**: A string field to store the forge contract address.
+Default value is an empty string.
+- **forgeFundManager**: A string field to store the forge fund manager's information.
+Default value is an empty string.
+- **weth**: A string field to store the WETH address.
+Default value is an empty string.
+- **aggregateRouterContractAddress**: A string field to store the aggregate router contract address.
+Default value is an empty string.
+- **cctpFundManager**: A string field to store the CCTP fund manager's information.
+Default value is an empty string.
+- **forgeCCTPFundManager**: A string field to store the forge CCTP fund manager's information.
+Default value is an empty string.
+- **cctpmessageTransmitterAddress**: A string field to store the CCTP message transmitter address.
+Default value is an empty string.
+- **createdAt**: A date field to store the creation date of the document.
+Default value is the current date.
-- updatedAt: Date type with default value of the current date.
-Stores the last update timestamp of the record.
+- **updatedAt**: A date field to store the last update date of the document.
+Default value is the current date.

 The schema is associated with the `multiswapNetworkFIBERInformations` collection within the database.